tobecrazy/weather-server/weather_mcp/README.md

 ## Features

 - Get current weather for any city
-- Get weather forecasts for up to 3 days in the future
+- Get weather forecasts for up to 15 days in the future
+- Includes minimum and maximum temperature data for each forecast
 - Configurable default city and API key
 - Support for both stdio and HTTP transport modes with streaming support
 - Comprehensive error handling and logging